Probing analytical and numerical integrability: The curious case of $(AdS_5\times S^5)_{\eta}$: Strings in deformed sphere

-where, the two conjugate momenta are defined as \be p_{\theta}=\frac{2 \dot \theta }{1+\kappa ^2 \cos ^2 \theta},\,\, p_{\psi}=\frac{\kappa\, m \cos ^4 \theta \sin (2 \psi )+2 \cos ^2 \theta \dot \psi }{1+\kappa ^2 \cos ^4 \theta \sin ^2 \psi}, \ee and we have identified the energy with, $E=-p_{t}=2 \, \dot t.$ We next find the Hamiltonian equation of motion using the ansatz mentioned in (\ref{ans1}).
+where the two conjugate momenta are defined as \be p_{\theta}=\frac{2 \dot \theta }{1+\kappa ^2 \cos ^2 \theta},\,\, p_{\psi}=\frac{\kappa\, m \cos ^4 \theta \sin (2 \psi )+2 \cos ^2 \theta \dot \psi }{1+\kappa ^2 \cos ^4 \theta \sin ^2 \psi}, \ee and we have identified the energy with, $E=-p_{t}=2 \, \dot t.$ We next find the Hamiltonian equation of motion using the ansatz mentioned in (\ref{ans1}).
 The phase space is defined by the four coordinates: $\{\theta, p_{\theta}, \psi,p _{\psi}\}.$ The constant energy surfaces ($E$) are defined by the equation (\ref{vir2}).
-Keeping this in mind we solve the Hamiltonian equation of motion together with the constraint (\ref{ans1}) for different values of $E$ and plot the phase space trajectories for both the canonical pairs $\{\theta,p_{\theta}\}$ and $\{\psi,p_{\psi}\}.$ Surprisingly, we observe that for generic initial conditions even in the presence of small $\kappa$ as we increase the energy the trajectories becomes chaotic.
-Initially we identify that there are some kind of deformed tori in the phase space when energy is small but as we increase the energy these tori are completely destroyed and the the trajectories moves freely in the phase space, the motion is only bounded by the total energy.
+Keeping this in mind we solve the equations of motion, together with the special care that the Hamiltonian constraint is satisfied, for different values of $E$ and plot the phase space trajectories for both the canonical pairs $\{\theta,p_{\theta}\}$ and $\{\psi,p_{\psi}\}.$ Surprisingly, we observe that for generic initial conditions even in the presence of small $\kappa$ as we increase the energy the trajectories become chaotic.
+Initially, we identify that there is some kind of deformed tori in the phase space when energy is small but as we increase the energy these tori are completely destroyed and the trajectories move freely in the phase space, the motion is only bounded by the total energy.
 We give the representative plots showing this behaviour below.
-This further supports our claim stemming from the NVE analysis that even for small $\kappa$ the system shows some signature of chaos for $(\mathbb{R}\times S^5)_{\kappa}.$ First for consistency check we set the initial condition for $\{\psi,p_{\psi}\}$ as $\{\psi(0)=0,p_{\psi}(0)=0\}.$ So there will be no non trivial phase space trajectories in the $\{\psi,p_{\psi}\}$ plane.
-Only we will have non trivial trajectories in $\{\theta,p_{\theta}\}$ plane.
-In this case effectively what we are left with a harmonic oscillator type system characterized by $\{\theta,p_{\theta}\}$ and we should not observe any chaotic behaviour for any values of $\kappa$ and $E$ (energy) (this is exactly what happens for $(\mathbb{R}\times S^3)_{\kappa}$ where we get exactly one harmonic oscillator with a $\kappa$ dependent mass and hence we observe no chaos whatever be the values of $\kappa$ and energy.)
+This further supports our claim stemming from the NVE analysis that even for small $\kappa$ the system shows some signature of chaos for $(\mathbb{R}\times S^5)_{\kappa}.$ First, for consistency check, we set the initial condition for $\{\psi,p_{\psi}\}$ as $\{\psi(0)=0,p_{\psi}(0)=0\}.$ So there will be no non-trivial phase space trajectories in the $\{\psi,p_{\psi}\}$ plane, only we will have non-trivial trajectories in $\{\theta,p_{\theta}\}$ plane.
+In this case effectively what we are left with is a harmonic oscillator type system characterized by $\{\theta,p_{\theta}\}$ and we should not observe any chaotic behaviour for any values of $\kappa$ and $E$ (energy).
+This has been displayed in Fig.~(\ref{fig1}), however here we plot $\{\sin\theta,\cos\theta~ p_{\theta}\}$ for better representation of the dynamics.
+We can easily see that all the trajectories for different values of $\kappa$ are ordered.
+One should mention, this is exactly what happens for motion in only $(\mathbb{R}\times S^3)_{\kappa}$ where we get exactly one harmonic oscillator with a $\kappa$ dependent mass and hence we observe no chaos whatever be the values of $\kappa$ and energy.

 Next we choose more general boundary conditions where both the canonical pairs evolve.
 We plot the trajectories for both $\{\theta ,p_{\theta}\}$ and $\{\psi,p_{\psi}\}$ below for different values of $E$ and $\kappa$.
 In all cases, we have set the winding number $m=2$ for simplicity.